sanjosh/csdocs/control_systems/LoadBalancing.md

 ## Balls and bins model
 ```
-...even a small amount of choice can lead to drastically diㄦent results in load balancing.
+...even a small amount of choice can lead to drastically different results in load balancing.
 Indeed, having just two random choices (i.e., d = 2) yields a large reduction in the maximum load over having one choice, while each additional choice beyond two decreases the maximum load by just a constant factor.
 ```

 ## Hash table